Zamiell/stardew-valley/Min-Max_Guide.md

 - Go home.
 (Get any foragable items at the Bus Stop that you missed earlier.)
 - Hoe + plant + water Parsnip Seeds + Mixed Seeds.
   - By planting additional crops beyond the 15 initial Parsnip Seeds, crows have a chance to eat one or more crops every day.
 However, the extra value from planting the Mixed Seeds makes this worth it.
 (Having random Cauliflower and Potato from Mixed Seeds allows you to skip buying them for the Spring Crops bundle later on.)
 - Count your money for tomorrow.
-Tomorrow we want to buy a Fiberglass Rod and some bait for 1900gp-2000gp as soon as we reach fishing level 2 with the Training Rod (16 to 32 fish at a total sell value of 500gp to 1000 gp) or no later than 4:30 P.M.
+Tomorrow we want to buy a Fiberglass Rod and some bait for 1900gp to 2000gp as soon as we reach fishing level 2 with the Training Rod (16 to 32 fish at a total sell value of 500 gp to 1000 gp) or no later than 4:30 P.M.
 This will require starting out with about 1200 gp.
 Plan accordingly:
   - If your money looks fine, eat all Spring Onions and save for the Spring Forage bundle if you want.
   - Otherwise, plan to ship those.
 We will worry about the Community Center quest later on.
   - Normally, we would save Leeks, Dandelions, Spring Onions, and food from the garbage cans to eat, since they have a low GPE.
 However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.